 Covers accounting principles and theory, including a review of the accounting cycle and accounting for current assets, current liabilities and investments.
 Introduces various accounting approaches and demonstrates the effect of these approaches on the financial statement users.

-Lecture 3 hours per week.
 Prerequisite: ACC 212 or equivalent

 ACC 222 - Intermediate Accounting II

 Continues accounting principles and theory with emphasis on accounting for fixed assets, intangibles, corporate capital structure, long-term liabilities, and investments.